Women’s Programs

 We offer resume critique, interview readiness and free shopping at our clothing bank for interviews.
 We also provide support to Newcomers exploring small businesses and when the project allows, we offer small business grants.

-Gender-Based Violence (GBV) Awareness Project by Christina Scali, our 2024 Placement student from Seneca Polytechnic’s Child Development program.
+Watch this Gender-Based Violence (GBV) Awareness video created by Christina Scali, one of our 2024 Placement students from Seneca Polytechnic’s Child Development program.
 Awareness & Advocacy: Gender-Based Violence (GBV) Against Women by Christina Scali

 Bottom Image